 Have a durable power of attorney written up with a person that you trust.
 As you continue forward with your plans, your trusted person will have full control over your finances should you become incapacitated or otherwise incapable of handling it on your own.
 While you still retain full capacity to make decisions, this type of power of attorney lets you change your agent or revoke the document entirely whenever you wish.

 There are many other steps to take for proper estate planning.
 Check out our other blog here that goes over the most important documents required for a good estate plan in California.

 If your finances are placed in the wrong hands, this could lead to abuse of your estate.
 It is best to consult an attorney that is well studied in elder law as you write up the durable power of attorney, so you can make sure you are safe from exploitation.
 The National Academy of Elder Law Attorneys is a great website to visit to find a specialized attorney within your area.
-If you need help with your estate planning in the Ventura County area of California, contact the Law Firm of Hathaway, Perrett, Webster, Powers, Chrisman & Gutierrez.
+If you need help with your estate planning in the Ventura County area of California, contact Daniel A. Higson, Attorney at Law.
 We have handled thousands of estate plans, and we know how to help set up your documentation and keep them safe.

 Make sure to set up accounts for your long-term care and funeral costs.
 This could be a specific savings account that you deposit into, or it could be something built into your life insurance policy.
 Having this in place lessens the burden for you and your family.